eligrey/speculative-request-control/README.md

 ## API

-### `Parser-Speculation` HTTP header
+### `Request-Speculation` HTTP header

-Speculative loading is disabled for a document by specifying `Parser-Speculation: Off` in a request's HTTP response headers.
+Speculative requests are disabled for a document whenever `Request-Speculation: Off` is specified in a request's HTTP response headers.

-### `no-speculate` element attribute
+### `document.requestSpeculation` accessor

-Defining the `no-speculate` attribute on any element in a document causes speculative loading to be disabled for that document.
+`document.requestSpeculation` reflects the document's current request speculation setting as a boolean value.
+This can be set to `true` or `false` to enable or disable speculative requests for that document.

 ## Example usage